 The Products and Tools You Use On Your Hair

 If you are using heat often on your hair, you are constantly damaging it.
 Too much heat causes your hair to become dry and brittle.
 Try to limit the days that you use heat on your hair per week.
 Look into heat free styles, there are plenty of Youtube tutorials online.
 Try towel drying instead of grabbing the hair dryer.
 Also, look for heat tools that let you adjust the temperature.
-This will allow you to keep the temperature as low as possible to still hold the style.
+Blow drying your hair on a cooler temperature is the best for your hair.

 Medications and Medical Problems

 One of the most unexpected culprits of hair loss, which often goes under the radar, is the medications that you are taking.
 There are many medications that cause hair loss as a side effect, thyroid and acne medications are examples of such prescriptions.
 If your doctor has just changed your prescription and you begin to notice thinning of hair or hair loss, you may want to talk to your doctor about switching to a different medication or at the very least address the issue.

 Stress can affect the body in many ways, and your scalp is no different.
 Going through a mid-life crisis?
 You’re not the only one.
 Stress can cause hair loss and obstruct hair growth.
 It is often a sign of stress or anxiety, as these conditions cause hair to become weaker.
-Being stressed can also cause a condition that makes people compulsively pull their hair out called, trichotillomania.
+Being stressed can also cause a condition that makes people compulsively pull their hair out called, Trichotillomania.

 You have probably heard the rule that in order to maintain healthy hair you must trim your hair every 6-8 weeks.
 Well, this is not exactly true.
 If you think about it, everyone’s hair type is different and grows differently.
 There are also other variables that affect how often you should get a trim, such as your scalp condition and any medical problems.
 This means that not everyone should stick to the same trimming schedule.

-Making the trip to the salon to remove split ends is essential though.
+Making the trip to the barber to remove split ends is essential though.
 They can cause breakage if they are left intact, but they do not necessarily have to be removed in that 6-8 week time frame.
-The best way to know how often you should get a trim is to talk to your stylist.
-They can really examine your hair and give you a trimming schedule that is personalized to you.
+The best way to know how often you should get a trim is to talk to your barber.
+And if you’re buzzing your entire head, try not to go too frequently.

 Your diet has a direct effect on the health of your hair.
 It is important to maintain a healthy diet that includes the nutrients that you need for healthy and strong hair.
 The nutrients that come from our food enter our blood stream and delivers these nutrients to the hair follicles.
 When the proper nutrients reach the hair follicles, growing hair is nourished.
 Those with poor diets filled with sugars, fat, and processed carbohydrates are not doing any favors to the health of their body or their hair.

-Even if your hair loss cannot be reversed, and you’re interested in a hair transplant, it is important to practice proper haircare and diet after receiving transplants.
+Even if your hair loss cannot be reversed, and you’re interested in a hair transplant, it is important to practice proper haircare and diet after the procedure as well.
 If you would like to learn about more options to get a healthier and thicker head of hair, call our office today.